raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 The central moral issue is not about facts or race, the central moral issue is about "justice."

 **Justice is, at its core, equal treatment for all**.
-And that includes, "Not imposing consequences on individuals based solely on statistical evidence about classes to which they belong."
+And that includes, "Not imposing consequences on individuals based solely on what we may believe to be statistically true about classes to which they belong."

 Consider crime: